-Looking to save on groceries in the new year?
+Looking to save on groceries?
 Grab a newspaper and some scissors and check out this easy way to save using coupons without going to extremes.

 For me, the thought of coupons always conjured up images of my grandmother scouring grocery ads looking for deals.
 She compared prices at different stores and drove around from one to another to save on groceries.
 Then again, she didn’t have much of a choice in those days.
 My household consisted of a single mom who also supported her own mother, so money was tight.
 My grandmother put in the work to help the family.